ReekenX/git-hooks/README.md

 This hook is called after commit message is saved.

 It checks first line to contain ticket number (format: #12345 SOME TEXT).
-It will be enabled once you enable config for it with `git config hooks.ticketnumbercheck on`.
+It will be enabled by default, but you can always control it using `git config hooks.ticketnumbercheck [on | off]`.

-To deactivate remove hook or set `git config hooks.ticketnumbercheck off`.

 # References